 ||6 – 8

 Licensure Programs may be approved for veterans’ benefits if and only if:

 - Credits are counted toward fulfillment of an approved degree program, or

 - Credits are required for permit or license to practice a profession by the State of Wisconsin, or

 - Credits are necessary to secure employment in a chosen occupational area.

 Students are encouraged to look into financial aid since VA benefits may not cover all educational costs.
 Benefit coverage depends on which educational assistance program the veteran applied for.

 The Office of the Registrar, 45 S. National Ave., Fond du Lac, Wisconsin, 54935, is the certifying office for veterans’ benefits at Marian University.
-The Registrar and the Associate Registrar serve as contacts and Certifying Officials in VA benefit matters.
-The Registrar can be reached at (920) 923-7164 or firstname.lastname@example.org.
-The Associate Registrar can be reached at (920) 923-7619 or email@example.com.
+The Registrar and the Assistant Registrar serve as contacts and Certifying Officials in VA benefit matters.
+Please contact the Assistant Registrar at 920.923.8127 or firstname.lastname@example.org .
 The St. Louis VA Regional Office has a toll free number available for individual educational inquiries (1-888-442-4551).
 The Fond du Lac County Veteran’s Service office is available for assistance and is located at 50 N. Portland, Fond du Lac, WI 54935, (920) 929-3117.